plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

 -->

 <div class="myreply">
   This is the one part that DEI technically gets correct.

   Yes, we do not want to <em>exclude</em> anyone unfairly.
 But the opposite of exclusion (i.e., inclusion), can also be taken to extremes, which may be even worse.
-Exclusion is doing a bad thing for bad reasons; over-including is doing a bad thing for good reasons, thus blinding ourselves to the harm being down behind a patina of moral good.
+Exclusion is doing a bad thing for bad reasons; over-<em>including</em> is doing a bad thing for good reasons, thus blinding ourselves to the harm being done because it's hidden behind a patina of moral good.

   For example, as previously mentioned, we don't want to force Asians to be included in the NBA just because Asians are proportionally